 No one really knows how much longer the COM platform will continue to be a viable platform for hosting AVR applications.
-However, we do know that AVR Classic 5.0 works well with all flavors of Windows 7 and Windows 8, and will very soon for Windows 10.
+However, we do know that AVR Classic 5.x works well with Windows 7/8/10.
+(Although Microsoft is pulling the plug on Windows 7 in January, 2020).

 Other pressing issues for owners of AVR Classic apps is the disappearance of the third-party COM marketplace and the increased challenge of finding qualified COM programmers.
 Virtually every major vendor that provided ActiveX/OCX custom controls at the height of COM popularity has since gone away (FarPoint, Sheridan, and Mabry to name a few).
 COM ecosystem erosion is a factor in the long-term considerations for your AVR Classic apps.
 COM programmers, especially those familiar with AVR Classic, are very hard to find.
 Without them, maintaining or updating an AVR Classic app is quite a challenge.